cx-lang/sublime-syntax/README.md

   - In Sublime Text 3, open the main menu 'Preferences' and click on 'Browse Packages...'
   - Open a terminal/cmd window for the directory that is now open.
-  - Type: `git pull git://github.com/cx-lang/sublime-syntax cxl-syntax-bundle`
+  - Type: `git clone git://github.com/cx-lang/sublime-syntax CXLang`

 ## Package Control